 As more businesses realize the value in relationship building with their customers online, there’s been a beeline towards the development of content.
-However, while businesses are willing to invest and spend big bucks on the web developers and graphic designers of the world, they’re shortchanging their writers.
+However, while businesses are willing to invest and spend big bucks on the web developers and graphic designers of the world, they’re shortchanging their best article writers.

 Your writers are the voice of your brand.
 The visuals of your company, including your website layout and logo, have a great impact on the way your customers perceive you, but it’s the writing that will serve as the direct communication with your audience.